usetech-llc/api/substrate/storage.md

 ### reservedBalance(`AccountId`): `Balance`
 - **interface**: api.query.balances.reservedBalance
 - **summary**: The amount of the balance of a given account that is externally reserved; this can still get slashed, but gets slashed last of all.
 This balance is a 'reserve' balance that other subsystems use in order to set aside tokens that are still 'owned' by the account holder, but which are suspendable.
-When this balance falls below the value of `ExistentialDeposit`, then this 'reserve account' is deleted: specifically, `ReservedBalance`.  `system::AccountNonce` is also deleted if `FreeBalance` is also zero (it also gets collapsed to zero if it ever becomes less than `ExistentialDeposit`.)
+When this balance falls below the value of `ExistentialDeposit`, then this 'reserve account' is deleted: specifically, `ReservedBalance`.  `frame_system::AccountNonce` is also deleted if `FreeBalance` is also zero (it also gets collapsed to zero if it ever becomes less than `ExistentialDeposit`.)

 ### totalIssuance(): `Balance`
 - **interface**: api.query.balances.totalIssuance